turbot/flowpipe/README.md

 ## Turbot Pipes

 Bring your team to [Turbot Pipes](https://turbot.com/pipes) to use Flowpipe together in the cloud.
+In a Pipes workspace you can use [Steampipe](https://github.com/turbot/steampipe) for data access, [Powerpipe](https://github.com/turbot/powerpipe) to visualize query results, and Flowpipe to automate workflow.

 ## Open source and contributing
 This repository is published under the [AGPL 3.0](https://www.gnu.org/licenses/agpl-3.0.html) license.
 Please see our [code of conduct](https://github.com/turbot/.github/blob/main/CODE_OF_CONDUCT.md).
 Contributors must sign our [Contributor License Agreement](https://turbot.com/open-source#cla) as part of their first pull request.
 We look forward to collaborating with you!